Drywall: Construction techniques

 When driven fully home, drywall screws countersink their heads slightly into the drywall.
 They use a 'bugle head', a concave taper, rather than the conventional conical countersunk head; this compresses the drywall surface rather than cutting into it and so avoids tearing the paper.
 Screws for light-gauge steel framing have a sharp point and finely spaced threads.
-If the steel framing is heavier than 20-gauge, self-tapping screws with finely spaced threads must be used.
+If the steel framing is heavier than 20-gauge, self-drilling screws with finely spaced threads must be used.
 In some applications, the drywall may be attached to the wall with adhesives.

-After the sheets are secured to the wall studs or ceiling joists, the installer conceals the seams between drywall sheets with "joint tape" and several layers of "joint compound" (sometimes called "mud"), typically spread with a taping knife or putty knife.
+After the sheets are secured to the wall studs or ceiling joists, the installer conceals the seams between drywall sheets with joint tape or fiber mesh.
+Layers of joint compound, sometimes called mud, are typically spread with a drywall trowel or knife.
 This compound is also applied to any screw holes or defects.
 The compound is allowed to air dry and then typically sanded smooth before painting.
-Alternatively, for a better finish, the entire wall may be given a "skim coat", a thin layer (about 1 mm) of finishing compound, to minimize the visual differences between the paper and mudded areas after painting.
+Alternatively, for a better finish, the entire wall may be given a skim coat, a thin layer (about 1 mm) of finishing compound, to minimize the visual differences between the paper and mudded areas after painting.

 Another similar skim coating process is called veneer plastering, although it is done slightly thicker (about 2 mm).
 Veneering uses a slightly different specialized setting compound ("finish plaster") that contains gypsum and lime putty.
 This application uses blueboard, which has specially treated paper to accelerate the setting of the gypsum plaster component.
 This setting has far less shrinkage than the air-dry compounds normally used in drywall, so it only requires one coat.
 Blueboard also has square edges rather than tapered-edge drywall boards.
 The tapered drywall boards are used to countersink the tape in taped jointing, whereas the tape in veneer plastering is buried beneath a level surface.
 One coat veneer plaster over dry board is an intermediate style step between full multi-coat "wet" plaster and the limited joint-treatment-only given "dry" wall.